 They don't want you women to be happy.

-They don't want you to understand, and and if you're already thinking of yourself as a victim of an unfair, unjust society, and you're resentful for whatever human nature did not give to you, what whatever's going on.
+And if you're already thinking of yourself as a victim of an unfair, unjust society and you're resentful for whatever human nature did not give to you, whatever's going on, you have a political party coming along and affirming all that for you and then promising to make up the difference.

 We'll look out for you.

-The fact of the matter remains you don't think very positively of your economic future.
+The fact of the matter remains, you don't think very positively of your economic future.

 Not the way it's being run.

-There's no nobody's inspiring confidence in anybody about our economy.
+There's no, nobody's inspiring confidence in anybody about our economy.

 Somebody comes along and is willing to offer to make up for you what you don't have because you're single, then you can't afford not to do it.